KartikChugh/Otto/README.md

 ### Preprocessors

 What good is a fancy model if it takes ages to train?
-In this step, Otto swoops in with handpicked preprocessors for the user's data and model selections, abstracting away the intricacies of feature engineering and dimensionality reduction.
+In this step, Otto swoops in with handpicked preprocessors for the user's data and model selections, abstracting away the intricacies of feature engineering and dimensionality reduction — machine learning techniques that optimize the data for efficient learning.
 As always, users can override the recommendations.

 #### Supported preprocessors:
 | Preprocessor Name            | Description                                                    |